kauste/restaurant-larave-react/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-# Moon mining project 'HELIUM 3'
+# Laravel-react project 'Restaurant'

 This is a Laravel React project made for educational purposes only.
 The main goal was to learn the connection between Laravel and React.
-I have plans to do all the CRUD for this project in the future.
+Project is in progress.

 ## Used for the first time